-Invalid syntax was passed to a JDBC escape clause.
-Valid JDBC escape clause syntax is demarcated by curly braces and a keyword: for example, {keyword syntax}.
-Check the JDBC 2.0 documentation from Sun Microsystems for a list of valid escape clause keywords and syntax.
+Explanation: Invalid syntax was passed to a jdbc escape clause.
+Valid JDBC escape clause syntax is demarcated by braces and a keyword: for example, {keyword syntax}.

+User response: Check the JDBC specification for a list of valid escape clause keywords and syntax.